Pagure/pagure/doc/development.rst

     git push -u origin new_branch

-Then go back to your pagure instance running in your web-browser, check the ``test`` project.
+Then go back to your Pagure instance running in your web-browser, check the ``test`` project.
 You should see two branches: ``master`` and ``new_branch``.
 From there you should be able to open a new pull-request, either from the front page or via the ``File Pull Request`` button in the ``Pull Requests``